PHL99/sanet-experiment/README.md

 PyTorch implementation practice of SANet from "Arbitrary Style Transfer with Style-Attentional Networks" by Park and Lee (2019).

-With great appreciation to Kaggle user SHAORRRA for providing a compacted COCO/WikiArt dataset, and GitHub user GlebSBrykin for sharing a downloadable pre-trained decoder.
+With great appreciation to Kaggle user SHAORRRA for providing a compacted COCO/WikiArt dataset, and GitHub user GlebSBrykin for sharing a downloadable normalized vgg and pre-trained decoder.

 Official paper: https://arxiv.org/abs/1812.02342